instituteofcancerresearch/SOPRANO/README.md

 There are additional tools built within the SOPRANO installation that enable users to download genomes, link existing VEP caches, and annotate VCF files.

+SOPRANO also run a randomization of the HLA alleles to estimate a distribution of immune dN/dS values from your data.

 ## Documentation

 - [Installation](docs/INSTALL.md) - Building the environment and installing SOPRANO